 writing-fragments

-Run a grilling session that produces fragments.
-Interview the user relentlessly about whatever they want to write about.
-Do not impose phases, outlines, or structure — that is explicitly out of scope.
+This is pure explore: widen the space of what could be written without committing to structure — committing is exploit, a separate skill's job.
+Run a grilling session that produces fragments, interviewing the user relentlessly about whatever they want to write about.
+Imposing phases, outlines, or article structure is out of scope here.

 If the user did not pass a path, ask once where to save the document, then remember it for the rest of the session.